J. Bradford Jensen

 - International Trade and Investment

-J. Bradford Jensen is the McCrane/Shaker Chair in International Business at the McDonough School of Business at Georgetown University, a nonresident senior fellow at the Peterson Institute for International Economics, and a research associate of the National Bureau of Economic Research.
+Brad Jensen is McCrane/Shaker Chair of International Business at the McDonough School of Business at Georgetown University, a nonresident senior fellow at the Peterson Institute for International Economics, and a research associate of the National Bureau of Economic Research.
+Jensen currently serves as director of the Izmirlian Program in Business and Global Affairs.

 More about J. Bradford Jensen.